turingschool/curriculum/source/topics/models/facade_pattern.markdown

   end
 ```

 Even though we're using scopes and model methods, there's a lot going on here.
-There are six different instance variables that we have to juggle in the view template.
+There are seven different instance variables that we have to juggle in the view template.

 The intent of the dashboard is to display three things: